-Below are topics of particular interest; however papers may include other women's issues as well.
+Below are topics of particular interest; however, papers/talks may include any issue relating to women.

 Gender and History

 Women and Athletics

 Women in the University: Benefits and Barriers

 Market Limitations on Women's Careers

 Women at Work: Women Executives and Company Boards

 Women in the Military: Motherhood, War and Veterans

 The Future of Feminism